Select Weekends in August, September, and October PLUS Columbus Day

 Plan Your Experience:

-The first Sunday performance of each month will be a low-impact walk (suitable for strollers, walkers, and wheelchairs).
+The first Sunday performance of each month, August 7, September 11, and October 2, will be a low-impact walk (suitable for strollers, walkers, and wheelchairs).
 This walk will be much shorter than a typical Theatre-Hikes performance.

 Each performance lasts approximately two and one-half hours, so please wear comfortable shoes, dress for the weather, and bring a chair or blanket, water bottle, and insect repellent.